GluuFederation/Gluu_SSO_SugarCrm_module/README.md

 [Download oxD-server-2.4.4.Final](https://ox.gluu.org/maven/org/xdi/oxd-server/2.4.4.Final/oxd-server-2.4.4.Final-distribution.zip).

 ## Step 3.
-Unzip and run oXD-server
+Unzip and run oxd-server

 1. Unzip your oxD-server.
 2. Open the command line and navigate to the extracted folder in the conf directory.